csci344/spring2025/pages/_quizzes/quiz01.md

 abbreviation: "Quiz 1"
 draft: 0
 num: 1
+start_date: 2025-02-10
-due_date: 2025-02-17
+due_date: 2025-02-10
 ---

-> ## Actual Quiz Link
-> After you complete the written portion of the quiz, navigate to the <a href="/spring2025/activities/quiz01" target="_blank">Quiz 1 Instructions</a>

 ## 1. Guidelines (Please Read Carefully)
-Quiz 1 will be completed during class on Monday, 9/23.
+Quiz 1 will be completed during class on Monday, 2/10.
 It is due at the end of class.
 * Half of the quiz will paper-based.
 For this portion, you will not be able to use a computer, but you may bring a 1-page cheatsheet.
 * Half ot the quiz will be coding exercises.
 For this portion of the quiz:
     * You **MAY** use the course website, as well as any notes, lecture files, or internet reference materials to complete the quiz.